ImgBotApp/InternetNL/faqs/report/test/error_en.md

-At least one subtest not executable ⇒ no results for test section
+Execution error for at least one subtest ⇒ no result for test section